 # Post hoc power 0.4751

-I would always base the decision on the PE and CV because power depends on both and hence, is less informative.
+I would always base the decision on the PE and the CV because power depends on both and, hence, is less informative.

 A bit provocative: Say, we have three studies with exactly the same post hoc power.